How To Make A Basic Vinaigrette

 Before you use your vinaigrette to dress your salad, be sure to give it a taste.
 This is your moment to change the ratio of vinegar and oil, add more salt and pepper, or make any other last-minute adjustments.

 Vinaigrettes should be stored in a tight container so that they are easy to shake up again when needed.
-You can store a basic vinaigrette for several weeks on the counter or in the cupboard if it only contains olive oil, vinegar, salt, and pepper.
+(I use a mason jar.)

 From the blog "The Kitchn"